Manifold Absolute Pressure or MAP

 A check engine light will appear if the sensor fails or if certain trouble codes have been recorded based on different malfunctions.
 Trouble codes may not always be recorded by all intermittent failures.

-It is also important to check the orange seal that mates the MAP sensor to the intake manifold.
+It is also important to check the orange boot seal or o-ring that mates the MAP sensor to the intake manifold.
 A poor seal not only produces a vacuum leak but may also appear as a sensor failure.

 While some sites or articles may suggest different methods of testing a MAP sensor, this can be difficult if the fault is only occurring intermittently.
 If other faults have been ruled out or trouble codes already indicate related faults, replacement of the MAP sensor

-Note that MAP sensors found on 2008-later Touring models do not use an analog sensor and therefore cannot reliably be bench tested with a common ohm meter.
+Note that MAP sensors found on 2008-later Touring and Sportster models do not use an analog sensor and therefore cannot reliably be bench tested with a common digital multimeter.
+Digital MAP sensors require an oscilloscope or specialized scan tool designed to read wave forms.
 Always consult a qualified technician.

-Replacement is straight forward, simply remove the screws that hold the sensor clip, then remove the MAP sensor from the intake manifold.
+Replacement is straight forward for analog MAP sensors, simply remove the screws that hold the sensor clip, then remove the MAP sensor from the intake manifold.
 When installing the new sensor always use the new orange seal included and make sure it is firmly seated to avoid vacuum leaks.